ComplexSecurity/Burp-Suite-Exam/Cross-Origin Resource Sharing (CORS)/Cross-Origin Resource Sharing (CORS).md

     request.send()
 </script>
 ```

+Attempt to view the exploit yourself and check it works.
+Deliver to the victim and then view the access log to confirm you receive their account page.
 # Exploiting CSS via CORS

 If a site trusts an origin that is XSS vulnerable, an attacker can exploit it to inject JavaScript that uses CORS to extract sensitive information from the site that trusts it.
 For example: